mellic03/2808ict-log/README.md

 ### Bridge Network
 Docker comes with a default bridge network, but this network does not provide automatic DNS resolution between containers.
 To do this, we have to create our own bridge network.

 What is meant by automatic DNS resolution?
 We can get the local ipv4 address of a container by addressing it by the container name.
-Something like `http://backend/` may resolve to `http://127.0.0.1:3000/`.
+For example, `http://backend/` will resolve to `http://aaa.bbb.ccc.ddd/`.

 - Create a bridge network for container communication \
     `$ docker network create -d bridge bridge-net`

+# Task 1 - Individual Containers

-# Pizzeria App (Front-End)
+## Pizzeria App (Front-End)

 #### Aquire the Application